csc301-fall2014/CSC301H1F-L5101-Home/README.md

 This repo serves as the homepage for CSC301H1F, section **L5101** (i.e. The **Monday evening** section).
 This page will contain general information and important announcements, please make sure to visit it regularly.

-# Important Announcement

-On __Monday, Oct 20__, please attend the __tutorial__ of __your team's TA__.

- * Teams 1 to 4 - Kaiwen, WB144.
- * Teams 5 to 8 - Sukwon, GB120.
- * Teams 9 to 12 - Jeff, AP120.

-The plan for this tutorial is to have an open discussion, ask questions about the project, and sort out any logistics issues (e.g. When/where your TA is available to meet with you).

 ## General Info ##